xvik/dropwizard-guicey-ext/guicey-server-pages/README.md

 If `AppConfig#getViews` return `null` then empty map will be used instead as config.

-Additionally to direct yaml configuration binding, you can apply exact template engine modifications
+Additionally, to direct yaml configuration binding, you can apply exact template engine modifications

 ```java
 .bundles(ServerPagesBundle.builder()